isabella232/journeys.en/help/using/event/eventnamespace.md

 ![](../assets/journey17.png)

 Only one namespace is allowed per journey.
 If you use several events in the same journey, they need to use the same namespace.
-See [Building a journey](../building-journeys/journey.md).
+See [](../building-journeys/journey.md).